 It came with a rain cover and fitted sunshades, although we could have done with the sunshades being a little bigger as they only covered the kid’s upper bodies, we were always topping them up with sun cream though to be safe so it wasn’t a major issue.

 The only things that were bit annoying about the Zeta Citi included the recline on one of the seats was a bit stiff and requires two hands unlike some other ones I have tried.
 The foot bar is at a funny angle so sometimes April’s legs would dangle off which wasn’t a big problem, just looked a bit weird sometimes but she was comfortable.
 It has quite small wheels (probably so it’s smaller and lighter, both pros) so struggled occasionally with curbs and potholes – again no big deal really.
+Maybe if your family travel plans are a bit more extreme and adventurous you may want a more robust buggy?
 Also, as I said, would have loved bigger sun shades but they were adequate.

 All in all, for the price we were very happy with our holiday buggy choice.
 It was cheap, it comes in loads of cool colours, it was light, easy to use and it did the job!
-Everything we wanted.
+Everything we wanted for family holidays.

 I’m glad we went for a cheap buggy because as I suspected, it’s covered in marks and stains and scratches – the signs of a good holiday!